 In Asia, ActiveWater is partnered with the 501(c)(3) non-profit organizations, Lifewater International and Cambodian Hope Organization (CHO).

-Together, we are bringing clean water solutions, hygiene training, improved sanitation projects, and medical assistance to communities in need.
+Together, we are bringing clean water solutions, hygiene training, and improved sanitation projects to communities in need.
 To learn more about our partners, read their short biography below.

 Blood:Water Mission was founded by the Grammy Award winning rock band, Jars of Clay, to respond to the HIV/AIDS pandemic and water crisis in Africa.
-Since its launch in early 2005, Blood:Water Mission has raised millions of dollars from individuals seeking to make a difference.
-They have partnered with more than 600 communities in Africa, providing life-saving water and health needs for almost 500,000 people.
-Along the way, the 1000 Wells Project has expanded wholistically to include a variety of clean water solutions and sanitation and hygiene training, as well as funding health clinics, community health workers, and support groups, which help in the prevention, treatment, care and support of communities affected by AIDS.
+Since its launch in early 2005, Blood:Water Mission has raised millions of dollars from tens of thousands of individuals seeking to make a difference.
+They have partnered with more than 1,300 communities in Africa, providing life-saving water and health needs for almost 800,000 people.
+Along the way, their initial 1000 Wells Project has expanded wholistically to include a variety of clean water solutions and sanitation and hygiene training, as well as funding health clinics, community health workers, and support groups, which help in the prevention, treatment, care and support of communities affected by AIDS.

 Seeds of Hope International Partnerships (SHIP) is a Christian community development organization that trains and equips Zambians to address the most urgent problems within their own communities.
-SHIP began working in Zambia in 2003 and, within a few short years, has established more than 480 water points through newly drilled wells or repaired hand pumps.
-These water points are now providing safe water to more than 400,000 Zambians.
-Their desire is to equip communities with the tools necessary for lasting change by bringing knowledge in multiple areas of development, effectively reversing the downward cycle of poverty.
+SHIP began working in Zambia in 2003 and, within a decade, has established water points through newly drilled wells and repaired existing hand pumps to serve more than 500,000 people.
+Their desire is to equip communities with the tools necessary for lasting change by bringing knowledge in multiple areas of development; effectively reversing the downward cycle of poverty.

 SHIP integrates appropriate development components within each community.
 Working with government officials, churches, NGOs, schools and other community leadership structures, SHIP brings hope and enables community ownership of the process of transformational community development.